Gravitational waves induced from primordial black hole fluctuations: The effect of an extended mass function: Evolving the primordial black hole gravitational potential

 Concerning now the smallest comoving scale considered in the computation of the SIGWs we want to be quite conservative choosing to work with only the scales which cross the horizon during the PBH-dominated era, namely $k_\mathrm{r}\leq k\leq k_\ud$~\cite{Inomata:2019zqy}.
 Therefore, the smallest scale considered, here or equivalently the larger comoving number, will be given by \beq k_\mathrm{max} = \min[k_\ud,k_\mathrm{NL}]. \eeq At this point, it is very important to stress out that the PBH scales corresponding to PBH masses $M\in[10\mathrm{g},10^{9}\mathrm{g}]$ have entered the horizon deep in the early RD era before the onset of the PBH-dominated era.
-At the end, the power spectrum of the gravitational potential $\Phi$ given in \Eq{eq:PowerSpectrum:Phi:PBHdom} will now read as: \beq \mathcal{P}_\Phi(k) = \frac{2}{75\pi}\left(\frac{k}{k_\mathrm{UV}}\right)^3 \eeq
+At the end, the power spectrum of the gravitational potential $\Phi$ given in \Eq{eq:PowerSpectrum:Phi:PBHdom} will now read as: \beq \mathcal{P}_\Phi(k) = \frac{2}{75\pi}\left(\frac{k}{k_\mathrm{UV}}\right)^3. \eeq

-In \Fig{fig:Phi_ns_1_15}, we show for $n_\mathrm{s}=1.15$ the dynamical evolution of the gravitational potential $\Phi$ during the transition from the PBH-dominated era to the radiation era for different values of comoving scales $k$.
+In \Fig{fig:Phi_alpha_0_00335}, we show for $\alpha_\mathrm{s}=3.35\times 10^{-3}$ the dynamical evolution of the gravitational potential $\Phi$ during the transition from the PBH-dominated era to the RD for different values of the comoving scale $k$.
 As one may, for modes crossing the horizon during the PBH era, the gravitational potential initially decays and soon after the onset of the RD era it starts to oscillate due to the radiation pressure.
 Interestingly, for values $k>5k_\mathrm{r}$ where $k_\mathrm{r}$ is the comoving scale crossing the Hubble radius at the onset of the RD era we see that gradually as we increase the value of $k$ the dynamical profile of $\Phi$ converges towards the dynamical profile of the mode crossing the Hubble radius at the onset of the PBH-dominated era, namely $\Phi_{k_\mathrm{d}}$.
-The same behavior was confirmed as well for other values of the spectral index $n_\mathrm{s}$.
-For this reason, when computing the SIGW signal in the next section we will consider only $\Phi_{k_\mathrm{d}}$ as the dynamical profile of $\Phi$ for all values of $k>5k_\mathrm{r}$ underestimating thus $\Phi$ at most by a factor of $2$ in the case where $k=5k_\mathrm{r}$ as it can be seen from \Fig{fig:Phi_ns_1_15}.
+The same behavior was confirmed as well for other values of the running of spectral index $\alpha_\mathrm{s}$.
+For this reason, when computing the SIGW signal in the next section we will consider only $\Phi_{k_\mathrm{d}}$ as the dynamical profile of $\Phi$ for all values of $k>5k_\mathrm{r}$ underestimating thus $\Phi$ at most by a factor of $2$ in the case where $k=5k_\mathrm{r}$ as it can be seen from \Fig{fig:Phi_alpha_0_00335}.